Police Service Delivery Index - Kenya

 behavioral influence to the two measures are assumed and yet, these remain important

 in the different contexts that the officers operate. – The PSDI

-Research acknowledges that a comprehensive understanding of the criminal justice system requires a critical review of the judiciary, the prisons, and the policing units.
-However, the study concentrated on service delivery at the police station.
-The fieldwork did not cover interviews with the Directorate of Criminal Investigations (DCI), and interviews with the special units within the National Police Service (including Anti-Terrorism Police Unit, Anti-Stock Theft or Border Patrol).
-Therefore, all the policy directives outside the boundaries of the police station as the basic service delivery point for citizens, is out of the scope of the research.
+It’s important to note that while a comprehensive understanding of the criminal justice system entails examining the judiciary, prisons, and various policing units, this study focused solely on service delivery within police stations.
+Interviews were not conducted with entities such as the Directorate of Criminal Investigations (DCI) or specialized units within the National Police Service (such as the Anti-Terrorism Police Unit or Anti-Stock Theft/Border Patrol).
+Therefore, any policy directives outside the immediate realm of the police station, which serves as the primary service delivery point for citizens, fall beyond the scope of this research.

 Challenges stemming from the COVID-19 pandemic and its associated lockdown policies impacted the study’s response rate, resulting in an average rate of 86 percent.
 Despite these challenges, the study employed a data collection approach centered on quantitative surveys, supplemented by insightful quotes and anecdotes that enrich the report.
 Data was collected from various police stations, including Shaurimoyo, Kasarani, and Kilimani in Nairobi County, as well as Isiolo police station in Isiolo County and Nanyuki police station in Laikipia County.
 The study’s main focus involves evaluating a set of variables to ascertain their viability as effective measurement tools.